cschladetsch/CoinSpot-GoogleSheets/Readme.md

 Of course you will need to supply your own API keys and secrets for the APIs used.

-It's faster to type 'g' or 'bal' into the console of this app, rather than opening a new tab, logging in, and checking things.
+It's faster to type 'g' or 'b' into the console of this app, rather than opening a new tab, logging in, and checking things.

 This app will also automatically update fields in a Google Sheet of yours, if you like that sort of  thing.
 This requires extra setup of course, but it's not hard.

 Most people that invest in crypto-currencies have their own spreadsheets.
 This app will give you basic use cases, and also provide a basis for more elaborate automation if you wish.

+*Note*: Balances will **NOT** include your unused account funds on CoinSpot.
+The same is true for 'total spent', though I'll need fully automate this.
+This is all a bit more complicated than I first suspected.

 ## Example Screenshot
 This is using an alt account setup, but shows the basics of what you can expect.